Can Tailors Make Pants Bigger In The Thighs? – From Tight To Just Right

 Resizing Rise and Seat

-Altering the crotch area can be more complex and might range from $20 to $50 or more, depending on the design and difficulty.
+Altering the crotch area is more complex and costs $20–$50 or more, depending on the design and difficulty.

 Adding Pockets or Adjusting Pockets

-Adding or adjusting pockets might cost around $10 to $30, depending on the fabric and complexity.
+Adding or adjusting pockets costs $10–$30, depending on the fabric and complexity.

 Altering Linings